DevToys-app/DevToys/CONTRIBUTING.md

 ### Build, Run & Debug
 #### If you are using Visual Studio for Mac or JetBains Rider:
 1. Open `src/DevToys-MacOS.sln` with Visual Studio for Mac or JetBrains Rider.
-1. Set `app/dev/platforms/web/DevToys.Wasm` or `app/dev/platforms/desktop/macos/DevToys.MacOS` or `app/dev/platforms/desktop/DevToys.CLI` as startup project.
+1. Set `app/dev/platforms/desktop/DevToys.MacOS` or `app/dev/platforms/desktop/DevToys.CLI` as startup project.
 1. Now you should be able to build and run DevToys on your machine.

 #### If you are using Visual Studio Code: